OCHA-DAP/hdx-hapi/docs/data_usage_guides/metadata.md

 specific sub-category and region, it will be included in the query results, along with the date that it was last updated in HDX HAPI.

+Where data are available to the country (admin 0) level, then the admin 1 and 2 code and name fields will contain empty strings.
+Where the data are available to the admin 1 level, then the admin 2 code and name fields will contain empty strings.
+Note that some sub-categories can have data available add multiple levels.

 <h4> Parameters Returned </h4>

 The table below describes the parameters returned from this endpoint.